- M -

 model (s.
 F. Barker & Son)

-Pictures courtesy G.
+by courtesy of G.

 Ralph